 This train winds its way through the Swiss Alps, traveling through 91 tunnels, and crossing 291 bridges.
 Relax and enjoy the view through the panoramic windows at your seat, or take in a drink at the bar.
 You'll have views of snow-capped mountains, canyons, narrow valleys, and rushing waters.

 Register for Free Notification of 2021 Dates & Prices

-Enter your details below if you would like to be notified when 2021 dates and prices are available for Highlights of Switzerland with Rhine Cruise.
+Enter your details below if you would like to be notified when 2021 dates and prices are available for Highlights of Switzerland, Rhine Cruise featuring the Glacier Express.